trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Join-your-company's-workspace.md

    <li>Download or open your authenticator app and either:</li>
    <ul>
       <li>Scan the QR code shown on your computer screen.</li>
-      <li>Enter the 6-digit code from your authenticator app into Ieatta and click <b>Verify</b>.</li>
+      <li>Enter the 6-digit code from your authenticator app into Expensify and click <b>Verify</b>.</li>
    </ul>
 </ol>

-When you log in to Ieatta in the future, you’ll open your authenticator app to get the code and enter it into Ieatta.
+When you log in to Expensify in the future, you’ll open your authenticator app to get the code and enter it into Expensify.
 A new code regenerates every few seconds, so the code is always different.
 If the code time runs out, you can generate a new code as needed.

 </div>